watem-sedem/watem-sedem/docs/routing.rst

  - The source pixel is a river pixel: the direction of routing is defined by the river routing raster (see :ref:`here <routingmap>`), if the river routing option is set to one (see :ref:`here <riverrouting>`).
-The routing is defined as a unidirectional routing.
+The routing is defined as a uni-directional routing.
 If the river routing option is set to zero, than river pixels are considered as sinks.

 Situation 2: Target(s) is/are not equal to `river`